Hanna Świda-Ziemba

-Hanna Maria Świda-Ziemba (September 19, 1930 – January 11, 2012) was Polish sociologist, scholar and opposition activist in the Polish People's Republic.
+Hanna Maria Świda-Ziemba (September 19, 1930 – January 11, 2012) was a Polish sociologist, scholar and opposition activist in the Polish People's Republic.

 Biography

 Her father was professor Witold Świda, and her sister was professor Zofia Świda.
 She grew up in Vilnius and started keeping a diary from the age of ten, describing life in Soviet-occupied Vilnius, and documenting the post-war period of creating a new socio-political reality in Poland.
 She became interested in the mechanisms of totalitarian states and would later expand on her observations in her academic studies.

 In 1952 she graduated with a degree in sociology from the University of Łódź, in 1960 she obtained a doctoral degree, and in 1969 her habilitation.
 She began working the University of Warsaw in 1954.
 She was a member of the presidium of the Polish Academy of Sciences and also lectured at the SWPS University of Social Sciences and Humanities.
 She has published a number of academic papers, mainly in the field of sociology on the topic of totalitarian systems.
 She was co-founder of the Institute of Applied Social Sciences as well as the Institute of Social Prevention and Rehabilitation of the University of Warsaw and in the years 1991-1993 she was member of the State Tribunal.